wmcolout/ec2-ssh/README.rst

   * Make use of functions
   * Consistant naming convention for vars / functions
   * A Pythonic way to manage settings file.
+  * Fix the --help (-h) description
+  * Scope variables (for instance calling arguments directly from functions)
+  * No need for ec2-host.
+Create a dry-run flag to return only the IP address.